kaarelh/notes/README.md

 # notes!

-This repository hosts some of [my](https://kaarelh.github.io/) personal notes from 2023 onward, mostly on topics with some relevance to reducing catastrophic risk from AI.
+This repository hosts some of [my](https://kaarelh.github.io/) notes from 2023 onward, mostly on topics with some relevance to reducing catastrophic risk from AI.
 * Most of the notes are written for myself (to help me think some question through, to learn, to give me the option to reload a mental picture later, and for other reasons).
-A significant fraction is written for sending to friends.
+A significant fraction is written for friends.
 A significant fraction is written with potentially publishing partly in mind.
 * If you feel like writing some note into a more polished post and publishing it, feel welcome to do that.[^1]
 * Even though I'm posting these notes, I do not think of myself as publicly asserting the things I'm saying in them in quite the way that I would be if I e.g. published a paper or a comment on a forum.[^2]
 * As of posting these in June 2026, I think various claims I make in these notes are wrong, and I know of various ways various presented conceptions are confused and can be improved.[^3]